 Bubble tea is one of my favorite things to sip on during the summer.
 Originating from Taiwan, bubble tea (波霸奶茶/珍珠奶茶) usually consists of sweetened tea with milk and the characteristic chewy tapioca balls, also known as boba (波霸).
-Bubble tea comes in many flavors: plain tea flavors such as black or jasmine tea, fruit flavors such as strawberry or honeydew, and even taro, which is a root vegetable commonly used in Asian dishes.
+Bubble tea comes in many flavors: plain tea flavors such as black or jasmine tea; fruit flavors such as strawberry or honeydew; and even taro, which is a root vegetable commonly used in Asian dishes.
 (You can read more about the history of bubble tea here).

 While I enjoy drinking bubble tea, I don’t particularly like the ones sold in the teahouse chains because they contain too much sugar.
 The good thing is that you can make bubble tea at home easily!
 In this bubble tea recipe, all you really need is tea, tapioca pearls, milk, and a sweetener.

 WHAT KIND OF TEA DO YOU USE?

 The best kinds of tea to use are those that have a robust flavor, such as black or jasmine tea.
-Chai tea works as well.
-Because you will water down the tea with milk, you want a strong tasting tea that will retain its flavor.
+Because you will water down the tea with milk and ice cubes, you want a strong tasting tea that will retain its flavor.
 I used Numi’s Chinese Breakfast Tea for the recipe, but any strong tea will work.
 Another tea blend I recommend is equal parts Assam and Ceylon tea leaves.

-WHAT KIND OF TAPIOCA PEARLS DO YOU USE?
+WHAT KIND OF TAPIOCA PEARLS DO YOU USE FOR BUBBLE TEA RECIPE?

 WHAT KIND OF MILK DO YOU USE?
 CAN THIS BE DAIRY FREE?